-Input to each phase are key-value pairs.
+The input to each phase is key-value pairs.
 In addition, every programmer needs to specify two functions: map function and reduce function.

-The whole process goes through three phase of execution namely, splitting, mapping, shuffling, and reducing.
+The whole process goes through four phases of execution namely, splitting, mapping, shuffling, and reducing.

-Consider you have following input data for your MapReduce Program
+Consider you have following input data for your MapReduce in Big data Program

 The final output of the MapReduce task is

-Input to a MapReduce job is divided into fixed-size pieces called input splits Input split is a chunk of the input that is consumed by a single map
+An input to a MapReduce in Big Data job is divided into fixed-size pieces called input splits Input split is a chunk of the input that is consumed by a single map

-This phase consumes output of Mapping phase.
+This phase consumes the output of Mapping phase.
 Its task is to consolidate the relevant records from Mapping phase output.
-In our example, same words are clubed together along with their respective frequency.
+In our example, the same words are clubed together along with their respective frequency.

-In our example, this phase aggregates the values from Shuffling phase i.e., calculates total occurrences of each words.
+In our example, this phase aggregates the values from Shuffling phase i.e., calculates total occurrences of each word.

 - One map task is created for each split which then executes map function for each record in the split.

-- It is always beneficial to have multiple splits, because time taken to process a split is small as compared to the time taken for processing of the whole input.
-When the splits are smaller, the processing is better load balanced since we are processing the splits in parallel.
+- It is always beneficial to have multiple splits because the time taken to process a split is small as compared to the time taken for processing of the whole input.
+When the splits are smaller, the processing is better to load balanced since we are processing the splits in parallel.